 A trip to Asia in 2011 rekindled David’s interest in the Orient, and his Japan Series was informed and inspired by this.
 The paintings are more figurative in nature, containing a number of recognizable Japanese themes and motifs.

 From 2012 to 2016, Tycho’s work took on a markedly urban look, inspired by the paradoxical nature of large cities—environments that he interprets as being alluring but at the same time potentially alienating.

-A return to landscape inspired painting in 2017 led to his Fire and Rain exhibition, an abstracted account of a 9,000 km solo journey through western North America.
+A return to landscape inspired painting in 2017 led to his Fire and Rain exhibition, a semi-abstracted account of a 9,000 km solo journey through western North America.

-David has exhibited his works in New York, Los Angeles, Seattle, Brussels, Geneva, Singapore, Manila, Toronto, Montreal, Vancouver, Calgary and Winnipeg, and his work is collected worldwide.
+Tycho has exhibited his works in New York, Los Angeles, Seattle, Brussels, Geneva, Singapore, Manila, Toronto, Montreal, Vancouver, Calgary and Winnipeg, and his paintings are collected worldwide.

-In addition to painting, Tycho is an often-published writer of articles on art, social issues and wilderness travel, and winner of a Canadian Literary Award for a personal essay on Nevada’s Great Basin Desert.
+In addition to being an artist, David is an often-published writer of articles on art, social issues and wilderness travel, and winner of a Canadian Literary Award.
 He has also been interviewed on radio, television and for print media numerous times.